grimmmyshini/sparseprop/README.md

 - `avg_end_to_end_minibatch`: the average time spent processing a minibatch.
 This includes forward pass, backward pass, loss calculation, optimization step, etc. Note that loading the data into memory is not included.
 - `avg_module_forward_sum`: the average time spent in the forward function of the modules *torch.nn.Linear*, *torch.nn.Conv2d*, *SparseLinear*, and *SparseConv2d*.
 - `avg_module_backward_sum`: the average time spent in the backward function of the modules *torch.nn.Linear*, *torch.nn.Conv2d*, *SparseLinear*, and *SparseConv2d*.

+## Benchmarking SparseJIT
+`benchmark_all.py` Provides several options to benchmark the JIT version of SparseProp against the AOT version.
+Different parameters can be explored to customize the benchmarks.

 ## Todo
 1. Include outputs of the example scripts in the README.